jasonhemann/21FA-CS3800/syllabus.md

 I have taken much of the design and execution of this course from [Stephen Chang](https://www.umb.edu/stephen_chang)'s version of a similar class at UMass Boston.
-Some slides and material therein is borrowed from, in no particular order: Costas Busch, Stephen Chang, and John MacCormick.
+Some slides and material therein is borrowed from, in no particular order: Debasis Mitra (FIT), Costas Busch (RPI), Stephen Chang (UMB), and John MacCormick.
 [Lindsey Kuper](https://users.soe.ucsc.edu/~lkuper/) inspires some of this site and syllabus as well as being all-around inspirational.